• Skip to primary navigation

 There are many variations of doogh, and this one is includes cucumber, salt, and mint.

-I am actually shocked at how different this yogurt drink is from Indian lassi!
+I am actually shocked at how different this drinkable yogurt is from Indian lassi!
 Rather than being thick and sweet, it is light and salty with a bit of kick from the pepper.

 Cucumber doogh: Afghan yogurt drink